Casey Affleck On Oscars, Sexual Harassment Backlash: ‘Nothing I Can Do About It’

 Both cases were ultimately settled out of court for undisclosed amounts, but that hasn’t stopped the media or Casey’s Hollywood peers, including actresses Constance Wu of Fresh Off the Boat fame and fellow Academy Award-winner Brie Larson — the latter of whom personally presented Affleck his Best Actor trophy at this Sunday’s Oscars telecast and displayed noticeable angst while doing so, as the Inquisitr noted this past Monday — from contesting Affleck and the Academy for their choice to award a supposed sexual predator.

-Speaking by phone to the Globe on Tuesday while on the set of his next project, an indie film titled Light of My Life, Casey Affleck expressed that a legal obligation to remain silent about the supposed incident ultimately led to the public assuming the worst about him.
+Speaking by phone to the Globe on Tuesday while on the set of his next project, an indie film titled Light of My Life, Casey Affleck expressed that a legal obligation to remain silent about the supposed incident that led the public to assume the worst about him.

 “I believe that any kind of mistreatment of anyone for any reason is unacceptable and abhorrent,” the entertainer stated, “and everyone deserves to be treated with respect in the workplace and anywhere else.”